tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * The Python interpreter receives the value, evaluates it internally, and determines what data type it is.

-  * This process is similar to a taste-testing challenge: Python unknowingly receives an item and has to "sense" what it is.
+  * This process is similar to a taste-test challenge: Python unknowingly receives an item and has to "sense" what it is.

 * String formatting can be used to improve the appearance of values when they are printed to the screen.